tuhdo/org-recipes/README.md

-# org-snippets - A code snippet manager with Org and Helm #
+# org-recipes - A code snippet manager with Org and Helm #

 This package collects code snippets under the inner-most Org heading.
 It provides the following features: